agarwalmanvi/consumat/README.md

 git clone https://github.com/agarwalmanvi/consumat.git
 ```

 The models corresponding to the MOOC on Computational Social Science can be found inside the _mooc_ folder.
-The online versions of these models can be found on agarwalmanvi.github.io/mooc
+The online versions of these models can be found [here](agarwalmanvi.github.io/mooc)